 Day 4 Camel ride on the beach at twilight Spin to the sleepy surfing village of Moulay Bouzerqtoune, where dramatic hills tumble to the coast Wash away your cares in a traditional hammam Cinnamon, turmeric, cumin and anis dance on your tongue during a lavish Moroccan dinner.

-Days 5-6 Explore Marrakech's bustling medina on a guided walk Discover the architectural wonders of Dar Si Said Palace during a private tour Relax in our private kasbah or bike or hike in the foothills of the Atlas Mountains.
+Days 5-6 Explore Marrakech's bustling medina on a guided walk Discover the architectural wonders of Dar Si Said Palace during a private tour Relax in our desert oasis or bike or hike in the foothills of the Atlas Mountains.

 - Pedal through an exotic landscape more accustomed to camels than cyclists

 - Marrakech's D'jemâa el Fna, a wonderland of snake charmers, soothsayers, herbalists and musicians

 - Hike to a remote Berber village in the Atlas Mountains and get a peek at traditional life